 Fill out an application.
 Applying online is best because you get a decision soonest.

 Place your security deposit.
 You’ll have to submit your deposit either when you apply or after approval but before opening an account.
 You can usually fund the deposit with a transfer from a bank account or prepaid card.
 The funds will be returned if you don’t get approved or when you close your account (minus any unpaid balance).

 Get approved.
 It’s possible to get rejected for a secured credit card, but not likely.

 Getting a credit card with bad credit can be tricky.
 But it’s crucial to open an account as soon as possible in order to begin repairing your credit reputation.
 A secured card allows you to do that.
 And it has the added benefit of helping you avoid being rejected repeatedly, which would only make matters worse.

-When it comes to specific cards to consider, the Secured Mastercard® from Capital One and Discover it® Secured Credit Card are two of the best options available.
+When it comes to specific cards to consider, the Capital One Platinum Secured Credit Card and Discover it® Secured Credit Card are two of the best options available.
 And they’re generally available to people with bad credit who don’t have a non-discharged bankruptcy on their credit report.
 Alternatively, the OpenSky® Secured Visa® Credit Card, First Progress Platinum Prestige Mastercard® Secured Credit Card and First Progress Platinum Select Mastercard® Secured Credit Card won’t check your credit when you apply.